UPDATE YOUR TRAVEL FIRST AID KIT

 Keep in mind too, that you may have problems communicating what you need in a foreign language, and medications in different countries have different names e.g. Tylenol, a pain reliever, which is a very common brand in the USA, is not commonly known in many places in Europe or Oceania where its equivalent is paracetamol.

-WHY MAKE YOUR OWN KIT?
+WHY MAKE YOUR OWN TRAVEL FIRST AID KIT?

 You can, of course, buy a premade, pre-assembled, first aid kit at your local pharmacy.
 That's quick and convenient, but ensure that you buy a good quality kit.
 Beware of cheap products like plasters and tape that become unstuck two minutes after you put them on, and kits that have products and extra bandages and bits and pieces that really aren’t necessary and you'll never use.